School Gardens Against Hunger

 In northern Malawi, our partner organisation ASUD (Action for Sustainable Development) supports primary schools in setting up permaculture school gardens.
 By promoting sustainable agriculture, ASUD works with school communities to combat hunger and malnutrition.

-Photo Report aus dem Projekt in Malawi
+Photo Report from the project in Malawi

 Schulgarten